 What consequences may be observed in a man with low testosterone?

 - Erectile dysfunction

 - Slower post-exercise recovery or recovery after injury.

 - Increased risk of heart disease

 Is Andropause serious?

-Research is not conclusive on this matter.
-But clinical research points to an association between low testosterone levels and increased cardiovascular risk in men.
-Low testosterone levels may increase cholesterol, reduce bone density, and contribute to insulin resistance.
+Clinical research points to an association between low testosterone levels and increased cardiovascular risk in men.
+Low testosterone levels may increase cholesterol, reduce bone density, and contribute to insulin resistance or diabetes.

 - vitamin and mineral levels

 - markers of inflammation

 Looking to explore our programs or learn more about your individual case?
 Our patient coordinator is standing by, to help you to learn more about our process.